mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ---

-> _Disclaimer: AI-assisted post.
-Structure and phrasing are Claude's.
-The decisions, war stories, and opinions are mine._
+> _Disclaimer: AI-assisted editing and structure.
+The incident, technical decisions, analysis, and opinions are mine._

 ---